 At this point Pasternak must have felt his blood run cold.
 He would also have realized that how he conducted himself in the next few minutes would determine the course of the rest of his life.
 Stalin informed Pasternak, in measured tones, that Mandelstam’s case had been “reexamined” and that he had decided to commute it to only a mild form of exile.
 He would not be allowed in a major city, but would have to content himself with a second or third-tier city.
 Stalin then asked Pasternak if he was Mandelstam’s “friend.”

 Stalin was known to enjoy playing these sorts of mind-games with people.
 The question puts the other person on the horns of a dilemma.
 If Pasternak said “Yes, I am his friend,” then he might be opening himself up for a round of interrogations and accusations.
 But if he said, “No, he is not my friend,” then he might appear to be betraying a fellow writer in his hour of need.
 (Paradoxically, Stalin did not like betrayers or accusers of any kind, even if they were working for him.
 He believed they had character defects and could not be trusted).
 So Pasternak had to pause before answering the question.
-He replied in this non-committal way:
+He replied in this way, trying to maintain a safe, non-committal neutrality:

 Poets rarely make friends.
 They usually envy each other.